 1. Ensure your husky likes the brush

 So start by brushing him in the evenings, after he’s had his daily exercise and is in a calm state.
-You can introduce giving him small tasty treats (tiny pieces of chicken breast works well) as you’re brushing him.
-This should keep his focus on receiving treats and he will subconsciously link brushing with something good.
-Eventually, you won’t need to keep giving him treats.
+You can start giving him small tasty treats (tiny pieces of chicken breast works well) as you’re brushing him.

 2. Little and often is the best!